bakkeshks/bakkeshks/README.md

 Solo founder.
 AI enthusiast.
 Builder on a mission to hit $1M ARR.

 ## 🚀 What I'm Building
-I craft fast, lean MVPs for startups and solo founders who want results not fluff.
+I craft fast, lean MVPs for startups and solo founders who want results.
-Currently deep in the trenches building:
+Currently building:

 - 🧠 AI Agents that think before they act
 - 🕸️ Web scrapers that don’t sleep